Skip to main content

-Suicide Prevention Specialist
+Suicide Prevention

 When you first have suicidal thoughts, don’t put off getting the help you need to deal with the problems causing your pain and feelings.
 M Rameen Ghorieshi, MD, MPH, and colleagues at Palo Alto Mind Body offer their experience, support, and customized treatment to overcome your challenges.
 To schedule an appointment, call the office in Palo Alto, California, or send a confidential email.
 We also serve many patients located in the surrounding Bay Area, such as South Bay, North Bay, East Bay, Peninsula, San Jose, and San Francisco.

-Suicide Prevention Q & A
+Suicide Thoughts Q & A

 What causes suicidal thoughts?